-Bond Counsel and Disclosure Counsel.
-The District has engaged McCall, Parkhurst & Horton L.L.P., Austin, Texas as Bond Counsel and Disclosure Counsel in connection with the issuance of the District's Bonds.
-The fees of Bond Counsel and Disclosure Counsel are contingent upon the sale of and delivery of the Bonds.
+Bond Counsel/Disclosure Counsel: McCall, Parkhurst & Horton L.L.P. has been engaged as Bond Counsel and Disclosure Counsel in connection with the issuance of the Bonds.
+The firm's fees for services in these capacities are contingent upon the sale and delivery of the Bonds.